a crystal clear hot tub with therapy jets

 • Lower temperature when not in use: If you don’t use your hot tub daily, keeping it at a lower standby temperature saves energy.

-• Covers: A well-fitting cover prevents heat loss, reducing the need for frequent reheating which strains the pump.
+• Covers: A well-fitting cover prevents heat loss, reducing the need for frequent reheating, which strains the pump.

 Finding the Right Balance

-The best approach is to run the jets during filtration cycles and when you’re using the hot tub for a targeted massage experience.
+The best approach is to run the jets during filtration cycles and when using the hot tub for a targeted massage experience.
 This balances water quality, enjoyment, and energy efficiency.

 For additional information visit Hot Tub Patio or if you’re interested in reading reviews and guides for hot tubs, visit Troubleshooting & Maintenance Guide.